lortordermur/sfcalcsheet/README.md

 * Leave some feedback, praise or anecdotes [on Reddit](https://www.reddit.com/r/worldbuilding/comments/iodfba/sfcalcsheet_science_fiction_calculation).
 * [Star](https://github.com/lortordermur/sfcalcsheet/stargazers) SFCalcSheet on GitHub.
 * [File an issue](https://github.com/lortordermur/sfcalcsheet/issues) on GitHub for a long-standing quirk or wanted feature.
 * Test and debug SFCalcSheet on various office suites.
-99% of this is template work and determining whether a software does not support certain functions, conditional formattings or text/frame features.
+99% of this is work on cell styles and determining whether a software does not support certain functions, conditional formattings or text/frame features.
 If you manage to fix a glitch and it does not break SFCalcSheet in LibreOffice and other office suites, please post step by step instructions for it on the Reddit thread.